10 Important Questions to Ask about Weight Loss Surgery

 4. Have I considered the risks and benefits of each of the surgical procedures?

 Weight loss procedures, like any surgery, come with some risks and every case is different.
 While there are risks associated with surgery, NSMC values patient safety above all else.
-Our surgical weight management program has had an extremely low complication rate and we have been recognized as a Level 1A Bariatric Surgery Center, the highest level of accreditation awarded by the American College of Surgeon's Bariatric Surgery Center Network, for the safety and quality of our program.
+Our surgical weight management program has had an extremely low complication rate and we have been recognized as a Level 1A Bariatric Surgery Center by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP), the highest level of accreditation awarded by the American College of Surgeons, for the safety and quality of our program.

 Some potential post-surgery complications include gallstones, bowel obstruction, stomach ulcer, and iron deficiency anemia.
 Each weight loss procedure has its own risks and benefits.
 Click here to see an overview of each.